kensiprell/ktorio.github.io/quickstart/guides/website.md

 }
 ```

-## Creating a form
+## Creating a Form

 Now we are going to create a fake login form.
-To make it simple, we are going to accept users with the same password,
-and we are not going to implement a registration form.
+To make it simple, we are going to accept users with the same password, and we are not going to implement a registration form.

 Create a `resources/templates/login.ftl`: